 The Lower Otter Estuary meets the sea at Budleigh Salterton in East Devon.
 The estuary, along with the cliffs of Otterton Point, is a nationally important site for biodiversity and is designated as a Site of Special Scientific Interest (SSSI).
 It contains a range of intertidal habitats including saltmarsh and tidal creeks.

-The current area of the SSSI is 33 hectares but the estuary itself was once much larger.
-Next to the estuary – and once part of it – is an extensive area of freshwater grazing marsh, while the mouth of the estuary is largely closed by a shingle bar which has changed little over hundreds of years.
+The original area of the SSSI was 33 hectares but the estuary itself was once much larger.
+Next to the estuary – and once part of it – was an extensive area of freshwater grazing marsh, while the mouth of the estuary is largely closed by a shingle bar which has changed little over hundreds of years.

 The estuary and marshes support a wide variety of breeding and wintering bird species, including waders and wildfowl.
 They form part of a network of important feeding sites which include the Axe and Exe Estuaries.